 - Increased or forfeited bail

-- More jail time
+- Additional jail time

-It would not be wise to skip your court date for all of the above reasons.
-Even if you believe that you are innocent and there is no reason to show up to court, it is still the smartest move to do so.
+It is not wise to skip your court date.
+Even if you believe you are innocent or you think there is no reason to show up to court, it is still in your best interest to do so.

-To determine if you have any active warrants for federal courts, you can always check with your district court and US Marshalls.
+Furthermore, if you are curious about active warrants for federal courts, you can always check with your district court or the U.S. Marshals Service.
 They can search the warrant information system database for active warrants.
-Hiring an attorney to find out if you have active bench warrants is never a bad idea.
-This is also nice because they can help resolve the issue if you do indeed have active bench warrants.

 Complete a Free Case Evaluation form now